Arranging your visit

 - A laptop with access to the Archive catalogue can be made available.
-The duty supervisor can also search for material or information at their own terminal.
+The supervisor can also search for material or information on their own laptop.

 - Visitors to the Archive are permitted to photograph items.
 We charge non-Friends £30 for a licence to take an unlimited number of photographs on one day; Friends may take unlimited photographs free of charge.
 Flash photography is not permitted.
 We may ask to be given copies of the resulting images.